 Consequence reflects the degree of impact of an unwarranted event.
-Owing to the diversity of the nature of risks faced by Darwin Port, the following factors are considered in determining the level of consequence as described in Table 4.2:
+Owing to the diversity of the nature of risks faced by the Port of Darwin , the following factors are considered in determining the level of consequence as described in Table 4.2:

-- Political impact.
+- · Political impact.

 - · Financial impact.

 - · Employee and public safety impact.

 - · Business continuity impact.

-- Environmental impact.
+- · Environmental impact.

 - · Publicity impact and should be based on the following categories.